rtasalem/video-game-shop-rest-api/README.md

 - Swagger Documentation: Used to document this API, specifically at the controller layer.
 - Postman: An external application used to test the CRUD operations and HTTP requests that make up this REST API.
 - SLF4J (Simple Logging Facade for Java): In both the controller and service layers of this API are info logs to declare entry and exit into the methods contained in both of these layers.
+- JUnit: Tests have been written for both the controller and service layers of this API using the JUnit testing framework.
+- Mockito: Mockito is another testing framework also used in the tests created for the API's controller and service layers.
+This allows for the creation of mock objects to isolate the code that is being tested.
 ## Documentation
 Swagger documentation has been implemented for the controller of the API.
 After importing the project as a Maven project and running as a Spring Boot Application, enter the following URL into the browser: http://localhost:8088/swagger-ui/index.html to read and test the documentation.
 ## Learning Milestones